8pz/tradingview-indicators/README.md

 ![image](https://github.com/8pz/tradingview-scripts/assets/70970973/a5e607a9-e4a8-4bb5-82f4-a3f1b23065fb)
 **WARNING:** ZONES DO NOT CURRENTLY UPDATE LIVE RIGHT NOW.
 PLEASE REFRESH YOUR PAGE TO GET UPDATED ZONES.
 WORKING ON A FIX

+# copyright

+this project is listed under **CC BY-NC 4.0**

+please contact me for commercial use